syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Exporting.md

 ## Server dependencies

 Export Helper functions are available in the assembly `Syncfusion.EJ.Export`, which is available in the Essential Studio builds.
-Full list of assemblies needed for the grid export is as follows.
+The list of assemblies needed for the grid export is as follows.

     1. Syncfusion.EJ
     2. Syncfusion.EJ.Export